 Authors: Feichtinger C.; Fink G.

 Abstract: Individual culture shock is a well known and evidenced phenomenon.
 It describes the psychological and also physical reactions of a person staying abroad.
-These reactions are the result of confrontation with a foreign culture.
+Culture shock is the result of confrontation with a foreign culture.
 According to the authors such reactions also exist on the level of society as a whole.
 This collective culture shock influences management and business relations and causes problems.
 A theory of the collective culture shock is developed that analyses these problems and provides a framework for solutions.
 This theory suggests that cultural processes and features in transition countries that are usually attributed to the communist heritage are the result of collective culture shock.